Fair and Efficient Completion of Indivisible Goods: General Additive Valuations

-which implies that $A$ is \Prop{1} for agent $1$.
-Now, consider agent $2$.
-We know that agent $2$ does not envy agent $1$ under the frozen allocation, and it can be observed that agent $2$'s envy toward agent $1$ is bounded up to one good in the completion $C$.
-Thus, the final allocation $A$ is \EF{1} and hence \Prop{1} for agent $2$.

-Now consider the case when the frozen allocation $F$ is not \Prop{1}.
-Without loss of generality, suppose \Prop{1} is violated from agent $1$'s perspective.
-(Note that due to identical valuations, \Prop{1} violation can occur for at most one of the two agents.)
-That is, $v(F_1) + \max_{j \in F_2} v(\{j\}) < \frac{1}{2}v(F_1 \cup F_2)$.
-Consider assigning the unallocated goods in $U=M \setminus \cup_{i=1,2}F_i$ to agent $1$ until the partial allocation is \Prop{1} for agent $1$.
-If we exhaust all the goods without achieving \Prop{1} for agent $1$, then there is no \Prop{1} complete allocation that completes $F$.
-Otherwise, if the partial allocation becomes \Prop{1} for agent $1$ at some stage, we can treat the current partial allocation as the new `frozen' allocation, and complete it using the procedure described in the previous case.
-The final allocation must again be \Prop{1}. \end{proof}

 As shown in \Cref{thm:EFoneTwoAgentAdditiveNPhard,thm:EFoneThreeAgentIdenticalAdditiveNPhard}, the \EFoneCompletion{} problem is \NPC{} for three agents with identical valuations or two agents with possibly non-identical valuations.
 Thus, our results present a tight demarcation of the frontier of tractability for the \EFoneCompletion{} problem.
 Further, we note that \EFoneCompletion{} problem for a general number of agents is \emph{strongly} \NPC{}; this can be observed by carrying out a reduction from \textsc{3-Partition}.

-\paragraph{Maximin Share.} For additive valuations, an \MMS{} allocation can fail to exist~\citep{KP18fair}, but a $3/4$-\MMS{} allocation always exists~\citep{AG24breaking}.
+This result is presented as~\Cref{thm:EFone_strongly_NPC} in~\Cref{appendix:additive}. \paragraph{Maximin Share.} For additive valuations, an \MMS{} allocation can fail to exist~\citep{KP18fair}, but a $(3/4 + 3/3836)$-\MMS{} allocation always exists~\citep{AG24breaking}.
 By contrast, in the completion problem, it is impossible to guarantee $\alpha$-\MMS{} for any $\alpha \in (0,1]$.
 Intuitively, the failure occurs for an instance where each agent $i$ thinks that the first $i$ agents should equally divide the unallocated goods and the remaining agents are already rich enough.
 This discrepancy in agents' valuations prohibits the existence of an $\alpha$-\MMS{} completion.

 \begin{restatable}{proposition}{NoalphaMMS} For every $\alpha \in (0,1]$, there is an instance for which no $\alpha$-\MMS{} allocation that completes a given frozen allocation $F$ exists even when the frozen allocation $F$ is Pareto optimal with respect to the frozen goods and each bundle in $F$ contains at most one good. \end{restatable}